nnhnam/SmartSignage/README.md

 Our House Info page shows:
 - the map, so new tenants will easily find laundry and gym,
 - lists up all the upcoming events,
-- to those ones already local - reminds about free saunas and laundry turns, so they don't forget to book it in time.
+- to those already local ones - reminders about free saunas and laundry turns, so they don't forget to book it in time.

 Postmen can enjoy a long list of tenants and can have them both in alphabetical and apartment number order.